jose01carrillo30/Pegasus/README.md

 # Pegasus Chess Engine
 Chess engine built from the ground up in C++.
 Follows the Universal Chess Interface (UCI).

+This project has been abandoned due to a lack of interest from team members.
+If interest is regained, or a new team wishes to take this code, let me know (jose01carrillo30@gmail.com or anywhere else I can be reached) and we can discuss arrangements.

 ## Contribution
 We are not looking for outside help at this time.